KhronosGroup/Vulkan-Hpp/docs/Usage.md

 Flag bits are handled similarly; additionally, the `_BIT` suffix is removed.

-## `vk::CreateInfo` structs
+## Vulkan fundamentals

-When constructing a handle in Vulkan, one usually has to prepare some `CreateInfo` struct to configure said handle.
+### Structs

+#### Constructors

+In Vulkan, many operations require that an `Info` struct is populated, and then passed as a pointer to some function; possibly a `vkCreateHandle` or `vkOperationWithHandle`.
 This results in the following C-style code:

 ```c++
 VkImageCreateInfo ci;